Limits & FAQ for Git integration with Databricks Git folders

 For example, suppose notebook A calls notebook Z using a %run command.
 If a job running during a Git operation starts the most recent version of notebook A, but notebook Z has not yet been updated, the %run command in notebook A might start the older version of notebook Z. During the Git operation, the notebook states are not predictable and the job might fail or run notebook A and notebook Z from different commits.

 To avoid this situation, use Git-based jobs (where the source is a Git provider and not a workspace path) instead.
-For more details, read Use version-controlled source code in a Databricks job.
+For more details, read Use Git with jobs.

 Resources